Vultwo/bol-api/README.md

 ```
 ### Set price
 https://api.bol.com/retailer/public/redoc/v7/retailer.html#operation/update-offer-price
-Currently no bundlePrices support please open a issue if you would like to see this feature.
+<br>Currently no bundlePrices support please open a issue if you would like to see this feature.
 ```javascript
 let offer_id = "",
     price = 19.99,